 Back in the early 2000s, the Minnesota legislature revised Minn.
-Stat. § 514.02 to assist subcontractors in receiving payment for labor and materials used on a residential construction project through a civil action.
-The re-working of Section 514.02 also allows for homeowners who have properly paid their general contractor, who then in turn fail to pay the subcontractors, to bring a civil action as well.
+Stat. § 514.02 to assist subcontractors in receiving payment for labor and materials used on a construction project through a civil action.
+The re-working of Section 514.02 created a civil cause of action, available to any “person injured by a violation” of subdivision 1.
+The Minnesota Court of Appeals has described subdivision 1a as a provision that “provides a limited civil remedy.”
+State v.
+Bren, 704 N.W.2d 170 (Minn.
+Ct.
+App.
+2005).

 Prior to the change that became effective on August 1, 2000, Section 514.02 only allowed for criminal penalties.
 If a subcontractor wanted to somehow get its civil attorney’s fees paid for, it was forced to go through the expensive and lengthy process of obtaining a mechanic’s lien and foreclosing on the property and then recover its attorney’s fees.
 Section 514.02 now provides a remedy when the homeowner has paid the general contractor, but the general contractor refuses to pay its subcontractors absent a mechanic’s lien foreclosure.
 Worth noting, a mechanic’s lien foreclosure is still an effective way for contractors to get payment for its services when a homeowner flatly refuses to pay.